dodevops/socko-api/README.md

   - SocketNodeInterface: A "skeleton" node, that holds different insertion slots for cartridge nodes or cartridge collectors to insert content at various parts of the SocketNode content
   - CartridgeNodeInterface: A node, that is inserted into one or more slots of SocketNodes
 * BucketProcessor:
-  - BucketNodeInterface: A node in the input node producing a branch node in the resulting tree collecting SimpleNodes from the hierarchy-tree
+  - BucketNodeInterface: A node in the input node producing a branch node in the result tree collecting SimpleNodes from the hierarchy-tree